 For some categories, using item attributes will be the best way to add materials to your listings.

 You can also highlight the materials you use in other areas of your listing.
 Read more here about how to best use materials on your items while attributes are being built out for the Etsy market.

-Sellers in Germany will also see a field for summarising the main features of their items.
-Learn
+Sellers in Germany will also see a field for summarizing the main features of their items.
+Learn more here.

 Step 4: Complete your inventory and pricing